 Saving Iris (& Travis’ Young Self)

 There’s still the mystery of what he’s training for with his target practices, workouts, and gun maneuvers.
 But, Travis gets it in his head to save Iris (Jodie Foster), a fourteen-year-old runaway hooker under the spell of Sport (Harvey Keitel) her “lover-pimp.”
-She jumped in Travis’ cab once and wanted to get away.
+She jumped in Travis’s cab once and wanted to getaway.
 But, Sport pulled her out.

-We might think about Iris as Travis’ innocent, young, self that took a wrong turn, had some very hurtful experiences, went to war, and came back jaded.
+We might think about Iris as Travis’s innocent, young, self that took a wrong turn, had some very hurtful experiences, went to war, and came back jaded.
 With a family he didn’t want to be with; didn’t go home to; who were distant and uninviting; without love.
-If we listen to Iris’ father’s voice at the end of the film; we understand Iris’ escape.
+If we listen to Iris’s father’s voice at the end of the film; we understand Iris’s escape.

 Iris is certainly at war inside; young and alone and scared.
 But, fighting it – and fiercely independent for her own reasons.
 Maybe not so dissimilar to Travis’ lonely alienation.
 So, when she, again, literally crosses his path (Travis almost hits her), he seizes the opportunity.
 Travis decides to save her.

 Can he redeem himself?
 In his mind?
 To Betsy?
 We already know he’s quite confused in his head; misguided about life and how to get things done.
 And, trauma upon trauma (childhood and the war) has set off a lot of buried rage.
 He doesn’t have any more reasonable sense of the rules of life than Iris does.